vuetifyjs/vuetify/packages/docs/src/pages/en/labs/data-iterator.md

 #### Default

 The `v-data-iterator` has internal state for both selection and expansion, just like `v-data-table`.
-In this example we use the methods `isExpanded` and `expand` available on the default slot.
+In this example we use the methods `isExpanded` and `toggleExpand` available on the default slot.

 <example file="v-data-iterator/slot-default" />